INK: Inheritable Natural Backdoor Attack Against Model Distillation: Inheritable Natural Backdoor Attack

+During the model distillation process, the backdoor attacker lacks control over the distillation process or access to the trusted dataset, leading to the failure of existing poisoning-based backdoor attacks.

-As for our method, \textbf{RSBA is robust to model distillation because the distribution of $V_{SF}(x)$ is the same for different data sets}.
-This means that the poisoned images exit in all these datasets, which creates a bridge for RSBA to transfer during model distillation.
-The proof is as follows:
+As for our INK, it is robust against model distillation because the $V_{SF}(x)$ distribution is similar across different datasets.
+This means that the poisoned image exists in all these datasets, which makes the transfer of INK during model distillation achievable.
+The detailed proof is as follows:

 For an image $x$ with size $(c,h,w)$, denoting the distribution of its pixel value $p$ as $P\sim \mathcal{N}(\mu, \sigma ^{2})$, then, the distribution of gray scale pixel value $p_{g}$ in corresponding grayscale image $x_{g}$ could be denoted as $G\sim \mathcal{N}(\mu_{g},\sigma_{g}^{2})$, where $\mu_{g} = \mu, \sigma_{g}^{2}=\frac{\sigma^{2}}{c}$.
-According to the Central Limit Theorems~\cite{CLT}, the variance $S(x)$ satisfies:
+According to the Central Limit Theorems, the variance $S(x)$ satisfies:

 Therefore, we have:

 Taking in the variables, we have: